bosskabouter/volatalk/README.md

 ### Why

-Because I could not not find a trackerless messenger I could fully trust, I wrote my own.
+I could not not find a trackerless messenger I could fully trust, so I wrote my own.

 ### What is different

-Communicate directly with other contacts without a central server to buffer, capture, censure or use the data in any other way.
+Communicate directly in your browser with other contacts.
+Without centralized servers capturing your data or native applications running in your system.

-#### Peer-to-Peer (p2p)
+### Peer-to-peer

-Therefore it uses peer-to-peer and [WebRTC](https://webrtc.org/).
-There are many solutions like these, but none I could find create a long-term trusted relation between clients, as explained in [Future Versions](#future-versions).
+VolaTALK uses [WebRTC] data channels (https://webrtc.org/) to establish direct peer-to-peer sessions.
+There are many solutions like these, but none I could find create a long-term trusted relation between contacts.

-Any solution based on decentralized blockchain technologies would not fit the [Vision](#vision).
+Anything based on blockchain technologies would not fit the [Vision](#vision) for this purpose.

 #### Doesn't anything like this exist?

-Since VolaTALK does not capture any data, no money can be harvested so no commercial party would have any interest  in building anything like this.
-A Dollar for a Click... at least.
+Since VolaTALK does not capture any data, no money can be made from it's users.
+No commercial party would have interest in building anything like this.
+A Dollar for a Click...

 ## Table of Contents